Sustainable Gaps

 Implement the correction

-Build the route, record, owner pattern, meeting rhythm, task structure, or Microsoft 365 workspace needed to make the fix usable.
+Build the path, record, owner pattern, meeting rhythm, task structure, or Microsoft 365 workspace needed to make the fix usable.

 02